Team-Tea-Time/laravel-forum/readme.md

 `php artisan view:publish Eorzea/forum`

 You can then adjust the views however you like.
 I suggest editing the master view to make it extend your app's main layout to easily integrate the forum with your design.

+## Important notes

+### Regarding permissions

+The default permission callbacks don't allow users to perform certain actions such as deleting threads or posts; you'll need to modify them to return TRUE based on your own criteria.
+For example, if you use [Zizaco/entrust](https://github.com/Zizaco/entrust), you might change your `delete_threads` callback to return `Entrust::can('forum_threads_delete');`, allowing users with a role that grants the `forum_threads_delete` permission to delete threads.

+Note that the default set of views include links for deleting, editing and replying, and their visibility is controlled by the permission callbacks.

+### Regarding thread and post deletion

+There's no confirmation step implemented by default for thread and post deletion - if a user clicks 'Delete [thread/post]' and has permission to perform that action, it'll happen instantantly.
+You can implement a confirmation step in a variety of ways, either by modifying the links to lead to an intermediary view in your app prompting the user to confirm, or using JS-based dialogs (or a combination of both).